techtimo/Spotmap/readme.txt

 License: GPL2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires at least: 5.3
-Tested up to: 5.7
+Tested up to: 5.8

 See your Spot device movements on an embedded map inside your Blog! 🗺 Add GPX tracks, routes and waypoints to see a planned route.

 ## Description

-Spot does not offer the storage of pointsdfree of charge for long.
+Spot does not offer the storage of points free of charge for long term.
 That's where Spotmap comes into the game:
 Your Wordpress Site will store all positions ever sent.
 It checks for new positions every 2.5 minutes.
 It supports different devices (They can even belong to different accounts).

-It supports many more web
+The map can fetch new points autmatically without relaoding the entire Post.

 🆕 Support of Gutenberg block editor.
 Just type `/spotmap` and open the settings on the right.

+Currently only the GPX colors cannot be cahnged individually inside the block settings.

 With a shortcode you can add an embedded map to your post or page.
 By default it will show all positions ever sent.
 If needed the map can show a subset of the data. i.e. the last weekend getaway.

 Next planned features (Not necessarily in right order):

-- grouping of points
+- grouping of points (partially implemented)

 - support of other tracking devices (Garmin InReach, ...)